Douglas Spreng SB '65

-I have been leading this track for the past nine years, averaging seven events per year with an audience of around 1,000 per year.
+I have been leading this track for the past ten years, averaging seven events per year with an audience of around 1,000 per year.
 As the overall leader, I consider myself the executive producer of the track and encourage our volunteers to take leading roles such as series planners, event managers and moderators.

 What exciting things can we expect to see from your area of focus in the coming months? (e.g., social events, speakers, etc.)

 We enter our 2020 – 21 season with an all-virtual lineup of speakers, including some nationally-known ones.
 We are making these events free for all MIT alums with a club membership worldwide and hope to expand our audience well beyond our region, since most of our events have national and even global content.
 We’ve also been able to land some important speakers on the East Coast, who have agreed to do an event for us without having to travel.
 The challenge is to produce professionally-done virtual events in place of the in-person events of the past, expand our audience and have them be just as well-received.